Cattle mutilation: Characteristics

-Physical characteristics
+Cattle death due to natural causes are extremely common; In Minnesota, where mutilations first began, nearly 2 million head of cattle were lost during 1973.
+That year, ranchers began reporting dozens of unusual cattle deaths characterized by absence of sex organs, udders, tongues, anus, rectum, and sometimes ears or eyes.

-In most cases, mutilation wounds appear to be clean and carried out surgically.
-Mutilated animals are sometimes reported to have been drained of blood and show no sign of blood in the immediate area or around their wounds.
+Cuts were described as "clean" and "surgical".
+Some animals were reported to have been drained of blood but with no sign of blood in the immediate area or even around their wounds.

 According to Howard Burgess, nearly 90 percent of mutilated cattle are between four and five years old.

 In some cases, strange marks or imprints near the site have been found.
 In the famous "Snippy" case, there was an absolute absence of tracks in a 100 ft radius of the carcass (even the horse's own tracks disappeared within 100 ft of the body.)
 But within this radius, several small holes were found seemingly "punched" in the ground and two bushes were absolutely flattened.
 In Rio Arriba County, New Mexico, June 1976, a "trail of suction cup-like impressions" was found leading from a mutilated three-year-old cow.
 The indentations were in a tripod form, 4 in in diameter, 28 in apart, and disappeared 500 ft from the dead cow.
 Similar incidents were reported in the area in 1978.

 Laboratory reports

 Laboratory reports carried out on some mutilated animals have shown unusually high or low levels of vitamins or minerals in tissue samples, and the presence of chemicals not normally found in animals.
 However, not all mutilated animals display these anomalies, and those that do have slightly different anomalies from one another.
 On account of the time between death and necropsy, and a lack of background information on specific cattle, investigators have often found it impossible to determine if these variations are connected to the animals' deaths or not.

 In one case documented by New Mexico police and the FBI, an 11-month-old cross Hereford-Charolais bull, belonging to a Mr. Manuel Gomez of Dulce, New Mexico, was found mutilated on March 24, 1978.
-It displayed "classic" mutilation signs, including the removal of the rectum and sex organs with what appeared to be “a sharp and precise instrument” and its internal organs were found to be inconsistent with a normal case of death followed by predation.
+It displayed "classic" mutilation signs, including the removal of the rectum and sex organs with what appeared to be "a sharp and precise instrument" and its internal organs were found to be inconsistent with a normal case of death followed by predation.